metasong/iam-data/documents/Composing Software_276.md

 ## [Introduction](https://medium.com/javascript-scene/composing-software-an-introduction-27b72500d6ea)
 > Composition: “The act of combining parts or elements to form a whole.” ~ Dictionary.com

+Function composition is the process of passing the return value of one function as an argument to another function.
+In mathematical notation:

 `(f ∘ g)(x) = f(g(x))`

+Method chaining is the process of directly calling a method on the return value of a function, without needing to refer to the return value by name:

 ```js
 const g = n => n + 1;
 const f = n => n * 2;